Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. note::
     * Need to enable CIDU in <Device.h> if CIDU present in cluster.
-    * Multicore soc is needed.
+    * Multicore SoC is needed.

 * ``UART0`` receive is used as external interrupt, registered as ``eclic_uart0_int_handler``, which is the best choice for evalsoc/demosoc and is easy to trigger by writing the serial terminal